Heights council rejects referendum petition to rescind Prop A repeal

-HARKER HEIGHTS — The Harker Heights City Council on Tuesday rejected a referendum petition’s request to repeal the council’s Nov.
-22, 2022, ordinance repealing a voter-approved ordinance that decriminalizes misdemeanor amounts of marijuana.
+However, the original petition’s organizers filed a referendum petition on Dec.
+12, calling for the council to rescind its action of Nov.
+22 and reinstating the voter-passed ordinance.

-By a vote of 4-1, with Council member Lynda Nash dissenting, the council declined to repeal its November ordinance.
-Council members who approved that measure contend that the marijuana decriminalization ordinance, known as Proposition A, is in conflict with state law.
+On Tuesday, the council in a 4-1 vote rejected the referendum petition’s request to repeal its ordinance repealing Proposition A.

-Nash was the lone dissenting vote in the council’s Nov.
+Council member Lynda Nash was the lone dissenting vote Tuesday.
+She cast the dissenting vote in the council’s Nov.
 22 action as well.

 As a result of Tuesday’s council rejection of the referendum petition’s requested action, the city charter stipulates the issue must move forward to the May municipal election, where voters will be asked whether to repeal the city’s ordinance, which would effectively reinstate the ordinance approved by voters on Nov.
 8.